 Diarrhea can be associated with viruses such as parvovirus and distemper.
 It also can be caused by intestinal parasites like whipworms, hookworms; protozoan such as giardia, bacterium like salmonella and E. coli.
 Some types of intestinal parasites can be very difficult for veterinary tests to detect and it can take many tests over weeks to obtain a diagnosis.

 Puppies also may develop diarrhea from a sudden change of diet, or even swallowed foreign objects.
-The stress of coming to a new home could prompt loose stools.
+The stress of coming to a new home could prompt loose stools or vomiting.
 Overfeeding or eating out of the garbage also causes tummy upsets.
 Without knowing the cause, the right treatment can’t be suggested.

 Kinds of Puppy Diarrhea to See The Vet Immediately!